cartesi/docs/docs/compute/logger_drive.md

 The Cartesi Compute node includes an off-chain service that communicates with the on-chain Logger contract.
 When the drive's data is uploaded to the Logger Service before instantiating the computation, the Cartesi Compute off-chain component simply uses the `loggerRootHash` specified for the drive to download the corresponding data from the blockchain.
 It then locally computes the Merkle root hash of the retrieved content and compares it with the advertised hash, in order to validate the integrity of the data.

-Cartesi Compute also supports a distinct setup, in which the drive's contents are first stored locally by the node acting as the drive's *provider* (i.e., the party responsible for the drive's contents, as discussed in the [previous section](../compute/provider.md)).
+Cartesi Compute also supports a distinct setup, in which the drive's contents are first stored locally by the node acting as the drive's _provider_ (i.e., the party responsible for the drive's contents, as discussed in the [previous section](../compute/provider.md)).
 As such, when instantiating a computation Cartesi Compute can automatically detect if the required input data is not yet available on-chain, and in this case it will notify the provider's node asking for it to be uploaded.
-The entire process is transparent to the user and DApp developer, ensuring that all participating nodes have guaranteed access to the input contents.
+The entire process is transparent to the user and dApp developer, ensuring that all participating nodes have guaranteed access to the input contents.

 ## Integrated IPFS support